 - 7. Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
-Place your plates in the zipped bag with your Student Code.
+Place your TLC plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the schemes with your results).
-You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
-The scheme will not be graded.
+Draw the results of your TLC analysis in the figure below.
+You may use these drawings to help you answer the following questions.
+The figure will not be graded.